"I think you are pretty dialed in on raising the hogs. The pork has always been very good but this year's is outstanding!

 The Details:

-I prefer to butcher hogs at 275 lbs and over since they put on more fat, and their meat gains greater flavor and texture.
-Depending on the individual animal and the season, I have finished animals anywhere between 240 and 350 lbs.
-The typical bland, feedlot market hog is butchered around 220 lbs.
+I prefer to butcher hogs close to 300 lbs since they put on more fat, and their meat gains greater flavor and texture.
+Depending on the individual animal and the season, I have finished animals anywhere between 240 and 430 lbs.
+Heritage breeds really come into flavor at 300lbs and above.
+The typical bland, feedlot market hog is butchered around 260 lbs.

 What I list below is a ballpark estimate of weights and yields.
 Seasons and individual animals vary.